High School Enrichment Program

 Frequently Asked Questions (FAQs)

-Can I take an online class if I'm not from the Fresno area?
+Can I take an online class if I'm not from the SCCCD service area?

-Currently, High School Enrichment classes are only available to students who attend school/reside in the State Center Community College District service area.
+No. Currently, SCCCD classes are only available to high school students who attend high school in the State Center Community College District service area.
 If you are unsure whether you fall in this area, please give us a call at 559.442.8252 for clarification.

 Am I required to complete the online orientation?